bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:16:48

-Peter has already mentioned that FROST already is maybe more like a niche thing than MuSig because it's really only helpful when you really specifically need the threshold property.
+Peter has already mentioned that FROST already is maybe more a niche thing than MuSig because it's really only helpful when you really specifically need the threshold property.
-And then if you add ROAST on top of it, I think like ROAST is really helpful in settings where you not only need specifically the threshold property, but where you also need a large threshold setup.
+And then if you add ROAST on top of it, I think ROAST is really helpful in settings where you not only need specifically the threshold property, but where you also need a large threshold setup.
-Like, at Blockstream, we have this liquid sidechain, which is run by a federation and currently has an 11-of-15 setup.
+At Blockstream we have this liquid sidechain which is run by a federation and currently has an 11-of-15 setup.
 This is already a little bit larger than what you probably do at home, I guess.
 And ROAST really makes sense, and also FROST really makes sense if you scale up to larger parameters.
 If you have large N and large T and 11-of-15 is maybe, yeah, it's larger than 2-of-3, but it could be maybe like 50-of-100 or 60-of-100.
 And this is doable with FROST and ROAST with this specific combination.
-So, and I think this is where it's going to be used.
+And I think this is where it's going to be used.
 It's probably ROAST is nothing that you would use in your 2-of-3 at home, or even like a 3-of-5 at home or something like that.

 Speaker 0: 00:17:56